Should you use grocery delivery on a budget? Read my honest experience with 3 delivery options, plus all my tips for getting the most for your money!

 The totals completely surprised me!

-The cost of groceries alone was cheapest at Walmart, but there was only a difference of $1.63 between the most affordable and most expensive store.
+The cost of groceries alone was the cheapest at Walmart, but there was only a difference of $1.63 between the most affordable and most expensive store before fees.

 Walmart’s fees were higher, which allowed Kroger.com to sneak in and take the victory with the smallest total of $36.35, $3.35 less than the most expensive option of shopping at Instacart.com and choosing Kroger as my store to shop at.

 First, some stores raise their prices when you shop online versus if you shop in the store.
-I’m not a current Costco member, but my friend Katie experienced this when she recently used Costco’s grocery delivery, which is fulfilled by Instacart.
+My friend Katie experienced this when she recently used Costco’s grocery delivery, which is fulfilled by Instacart.

 Using an imaginary shopping list as an example, let’s say she bought apples, coffee, and oatmeal.
 If she went to Costco, the prices would be $8.99, $10.99, and $7.99 respectively.
 But when she shops online via Instacart, the prices for each item are $9.99, $11.99, and $8.99 – a full $1 more for EACH item.

 I saw a similar warning in a pop-up when I tried to order Target groceries through DoorDash.
 The warning specifically said, “Prices are higher than in-store prices for this location.”
-Also, any in-store promotions did not apply to grocery delivery.
+Also, any in-store promotions did not apply to online orders.

-This isn’t the case for every store, but it IS the case for some, which means you either need to be familiar with the store prices already or physically visit the store at least once or twice to get a good idea of what items typically cost and then compare those prices to what’s listed online.
+This isn’t the case for every store, but it IS the case for some, which means you either need to be familiar with the store prices already or physically visit the store at least once or twice to get a good idea of what items typically cost and then compare those prices to the delivery grocery store prices listed online.

-- Easy to get everything on your list
+- Easy to get everything on your ingredients list

 - Don’t have to get dressed to go shopping